oracle-livelabs/converged/obaas/check-processing/check-processing.md

    The Oracle Backend for Spring Boot admin service is not exposed outside of the Kubernetes cluster by default.
 Oracle recommends using a **kubectl** port forwarding tunnel to establish a secure connection to the admin service.

-   Start a tunnel using this command:
+   Start a tunnel (unless you already have the tunnel running from previous labs) using this command:

     ```shell
-    $ <copy>kubectl -n obaas-admin port-forward svc/obaas-admin 8080:8080</copy>
+    $ <copy>kubectl -n obaas-admin port-forward svc/obaas-admin 8080</copy>
     ```

    Start the Oracle Backend for Spring Boot CLI using this command: